Skip to content

 max_evaluations_total=25,

-# searcher specified, along with an argument
+# optimizer specified, along with an argument

 )

-For more optimizers, please refer here .
+For a list of available optimizers, please refer here.

 neps.run(